 Staying At Your Ronald McDonald House: A Home When You Need It

 During the COVID-19 pandemic, we have made several updates to our House and Family Room program requirements to protect the health and safety of families.
-For current requirements, including rules for guests from outside of Illinois, please review the FAQ below or read the latest updates about our programs.
+For current requirements, including rules for guests from outside of Illinois, please review the FAQ below.

 To stay at a Ronald McDonald House, you must be referred by the hospital where your child is being treated.
 Please contact your hospital’s social worker to learn more about the referral process.